 Instead of replacing your windows, simply update your window treatments.
-Like your walls, you want the style and color to allow potential buyer’s imagination to run wild with ideas—so keeping them simple and sleek is best.
-If you’re not sure where to start, follow along as Pottery Barn guides you in choosing the best window treatments.
+Like your walls, you want the style and color to allow the imaginations of potential buyers to run wild with ideas—so keeping them simple and sleek is best.

 7. Install a fire pit

-In the same Realtor report, consumers gave a fire feature addition a perfect 10 on the Joy scale.
+Installing a fire pit is much simpler than you may think.
 This fun DIY project can add personality to your backyard space, while giving potential buyers something to look forward to: long summer nights around the fire pit.
-There are many ways to DIY a fire pit, and this tutorial from Keeping Simple Crafts is a great place to start.
+There are many ways to DIY a fire pit, which will help increase home value by stoking potential buyers’ sense of nostalgia and imagination.

-You don’t need to spend a lot of money to increase your home’s value.
+You don’t need to spend a lot of money to increase home value before you sell.
 Focus on these simple updates to see an improvement for less than $500.
 Choose the projects that seem best suited for your home, add them to your to-do list, and get started this weekend.